iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Baire Category, Metric Topologies.md

 ---
 ### **Intro**

 This theorem shows how much of the topology of the reals can be used to represent abstract metric spaces.
 It has profound consequences.
 In [Functional Analysis From MIT OCW](References/Functional%20Analysis%20From%20MIT%20OCW.pdf), it's stated that one of the profound consequence of the theorem is that existence of a function that is continuous but nowhere differentiable.
 See [this](https://math.stackexchange.com/questions/2993112/proving-that-the-set-of-continuous-nowhere-differentiable-functions-is-dense-usi) for a stack exchange post about it.
+Another is the uniform bounded theorem for bounded linear operators in Banach Spaces.

 ---